denoxified-dot/stellar-focus/README.md

 - The galaxy seed is shown in the corner when a session ends.
 I might let you save/reload a seed you liked.
 - Sound would be nice.
 Some ambient hum.
 - No persistence yet — refresh and you lose the timer.

-Built for fun.
-Take it and do whatever you want with it.
+I need to change this asap
+- I want to include a 3D aspect so you can move around.
+I have a strong vision- not sure how to execute it yet lol

+Built for fun!